 Select the Rectangle tool and draw a square around the first checkbox.
 Enclose the checkbox completely, leaving a good padding (30-50% of the checkbox itself) inside.
 Fill the checkbox and set the transparency to 70%, in order to see underneath the position of the underlying checkbox.

 Do not rotate, group, or use any other tool while drawing the checkboxes.
 Use the rectangle tool exclusively.
-Repeat the process until all checkboxes have been drawn.
+You can duplicate or copy/paste the rectangles to speed-up the process.
+Repeat the above until all checkboxes have been drawn.

 To assign an identifier to each box, right click on a rectangle and select “Object properties”.
 In the Object properties panel, change the “ID” field to an unique identifier.
 This identifier will become the key in the output table.
 It should be short and self-explanatory.